How Important Are Expertise, Authority, and Trust in Your Niche?

 - Are there college degrees related to surfing?
 No. Maybe this niche would be okay to establish yourself in.

-- Are there college degrees related to major financial decisions?
+- Are there college degrees related to major financial decisions (probably not, but we did make a list of majors that make the most money)?
 Yes.
 Maybe you should avoid this niche.

 - Are there college degrees related to crafting, baking cupcakes, survival knives, beard trimming, etc?
 No. Maybe these niches would be okay to establish yourself in.